-A wide range of social-scientific studies can be designed to explore the extent to which 'spiritual' values are an integral part of the encounter with place for various groups of recreationists and others (note UK NEAFO WP6's research with divers and anglers in a case study of Marine Protected Areas).
-Arts and humanities approaches can make their most distinctive contributions, however, in the following areas: by helping to define notions of spirituality by drawing on various philosophical and religious traditions; relating spirituality to 'values' and concepts such as beauty, awe, wonder and the sublime (Brady, 2013), and developing cogent accounts of those values; considering the contribution of such values to a whole and healthy human life, one that has outward as well as inward-orientation (through which we enter into the realm of ethics); and by exploring how, through studies of religious traditions and creative media such as literature and art, the encounter with nature shapes identity, a sense of purpose, a notion of 'located-ness' and of 'at-home-ness' in the world (Myers, 2008).
+A wide range of social-scientific studies can be designed to explore the extent to which 'spiritual' values are an integral part of the encounter with place for various groups of recreationists and others (as UK NEAFO WP6 researchers accomplished for divers and anglers in a case study of Marine Protected Areas).
+Arts and humanities approaches can make their most distinctive contributions, however, in the following areas: by helping to define notions of spirituality by drawing on various philosophical and religious traditions; relating spirituality to 'values' and concepts such as beauty, awe, wonder and the sublime, and developing cogent accounts of those values (Brady, 2013a); considering the contribution of such values to a whole and healthy human life, one that has outward as well as inward-orientation (through which we enter into the realm of ethics); and by exploring how, through studies of religious traditions and creative media such as literature and art, the encounter with nature shapes identity, a sense of purpose, a notion of 'located-ness' and of 'athome-ness' in the world (Myers, 2008).
 And if a sense of identity and belonging is indeed vital not only to individual wellbeing but also to the cohesion of communities, then the contribution of 'ecosystems' - variously experienced - may be much greater than current forms of accounting have so far been able to register.

-5.d.
+5.4.
 Creative expression and place

 Not only can AH approaches help identify and record the existing benefits, individual and collective, of environmental settings in terms of knowledge acquisition, wellbeing (broadly defined) and community cohesion.
 They can play a part in increasing the value of these goods by encouraging higher levels of use of nature's services.
-Artwork, exhibitions, plays, poems, books (nature writing is emphatically back in fashion), talks and web-based materials can encourage people to explore the natural world.
+Artwork, plays, poems, books (nature writing, even if its practitioners recoil from the term, is emphatically back in fashion), talks, exhibitions9 and web-based materials can encourage people to explore places that are mutually shaped by nature and culture.
 There are two main ways of accomplishing this: the first is for creative practitioners to produce inspiring poems, paintings, films and other artworks, based on a reflective process informed by evidence of the cultural benefits of ES.

 One of nature's most vital contributions is undoubtedly the provision of a setting conducive to the 'unbidden', revelatory experience - perhaps by becoming 'delightfully lost' (Waterson and Saunders, 2012).
 In short, this sort of nature-based experience is something that is not pre-programmable or guarantee-able.
 Directly relevant in this regard is the notion of 'escapism'.
 Nowadays, this often carries pejorative connotations, tarnished by the assumption that, in seeking out nature, we are trying to get away from something or somewhere rather than being attracted to something or somewhere.
-It is equally important to rehabilitate the notion of idleness by approaching it in terms of constructive indolence, a positive condition that serves, in combination with an inspiring environment, as a wellspring of creativity (Pite, workshop comments, 2013).
+It is equally important to rehabilitate the notion of idleness by approaching it in terms of constructive indolence, a positive condition that serves, in combination with an inspiring environment, as a wellspring of creativity (Pite, 2013).